abhijith1799/abhijith1799/README.md

 <h2>facial_recgnition</h2>
 <h2>OpenCV</h2>
 <h2>NUmpy for calculatiions</h2>
-<h2>Make sure you unstalled all these libraries before run the programme</h2>
+<h2>Make sure you installed all these libraries before running the program </h2>